 Tutors must be able to read, write and speak English, be patient, sensitive, dependable, and flexible.
-If you wish to help an adult learner with math, no training is required - just bring your skills.
-Reading Tutor training is required and is available in-person and online.
+To be a Reading or Math Tutor, you must attend required training and is available in-person and online.
 Contact the Volunteer Coordinator at 405.235.2651 for details.

 Understand that you are building a relationship with an individual, not just teaching someone to read.

 Complete a 9 hour training in-person or online to become a reading tutor.

 Basic Tutor Training and continuing education opportunities are offered throughout the year.
 Training and materials are free.
 Trainings are held in 3 three hour sessions to complete to the 10 hours and should be completed before being matched with a student.

 Commit to meet with your student at least one hour a week for one year.